priscillaoclark/bv-bank-bias-testing/docs/run_bias_test_guide.md

 Before running the script, ensure you have:

-1. MongoDB running locally or a connection to a remote MongoDB instance
-2. Python 3.8+ installed
+1. Python 3.8+ installed
-3. Required Python packages installed (see `requirements.txt`)
+2. Required Python packages installed (see `requirements.txt`)
-4. API keys configured in your `.env` file:
+3. API keys configured in your `.env` file:
    - `GEMINI_API_KEY` for persona generation and bias analysis
    - Any keys required for the Aurora chatbot testing